Originally licensed as a Novice in 1958 as KN6RIM. A few months later, I upgraded my license and became K6RIM.

 The Hexbeam is mounted on a Force 12 low-profile tower (LPT834) and is rotated with an AlfaSpid RAU.

-Backup equipment is a Kenwood TS-590S and an Elecraft KPA500 solid-state auto-tune amplifier.
+Additional equipment includes an Icom IC-7300, Kenwood TS-590S and Elecraft KPA500 solid-state auto-tune amplifier.

 Redwood Empire DX Association (REDXA) - President (1998-2000)(2006-2008); Secretary (2005-2006); Director (2008-2009)

 Northern California DX Club (NCDXC) - Secretary (1972-1974) - President (1995-1996)